Pak Mong: Features

+A natural stream flows along the western boundary of Pak Mong Village, and there is a fung shui wood behind the village.
+A total of 96 plant species were recorded in this fung shui wood, including Aquilaria sinensis ('Incense Tree').

 The village is at the start of the Hong Kong Olympic Trail (and also connects with the Islands Nature Heritage Trail), a 5.6 km long "Olympic Route" connecting to Mui Wo that was opened in celebration of Hong Kong's hosting of the equestrian events in the July 2008 Olympics.

-A Republican-era watchtower in Pak Mong is listed as a Grade II Historic Building.

-The entrance gate of the village is a Grade III Historic Building.